AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/send-data.md

 # Send Commerce data

-This runtime action is responsible for notifying the external back-office application when an `<object>` is created, updated, or deleted in Adobe Commerce.
+This runtime action is responsible for notifying the external backoffice application when an `<object>` is created, updated, or deleted in Adobe Commerce.

 <integration />